ManuelRoeder/rgdb_image_creator/README.md

 Requires PIL + Python 3.7 installed

 Using the depth map extractor code from https://github.com/designer2k2/depth-map-extractor.
-Modified version to create an image that is compatible with HoloPLayStudio RGBD mode.
+Modified version to create an image that is compatible with HoloPlayStudio RGBD mode.
 Supports images taken in Huawei aperture mode.
+The depth map is currently upscaled to match the color image size before merge.

 Usage:
 rgbd_image_creator.py input.jpg